 Step 4: Now that it’s separated, examine the offset’s roots for any damage.
 Cut free rotten or unhealthy portions, keeping as much of the root intact as possible.
 You may want to check the mother plant’s roots for damage as well.

 Step 7: Put the mother plant back in its pot.
 You may also use this chance to upgrade its pot for a larger one.
 Whether you’re doing aloe vera repotting or another plant, it’s the same process.
 Plants should be at the same depth they were growing at in their old pot.
-The same is true if your plants were in a garden bed.
+The same is true if your aloe plants were in a garden bed.

 Step 8: It’s tempting to give your baby aloe plant some water as a housewarming gift.
 However, keep it dry for a few days.
 The roots need time to heal from the move, which is best done while the soil’s dry.
 Gradually begin to water your plants again after a few days to a week have passed.
 Now you’ve successfully accomplished propagating aloe vera!

-Alternate Method: Leaf Cuttings
+The Alternate Method: Using Leaf Cuttings

 Step 2: Let the cutting dry out for a few days.
 The area where you cut it will scab over as it dries out.
 There’s a good chance that instead of drying it will simply rot.
 Unfortunately, this means that the cutting isn’t going to grow and you’ll need to start with a new cutting.